e-permit/e-permit-java/README.md

 }
 ```

-Now other country can define permits for own vehicles.
+Now other country can define permits for its own vehicles.
 If other country gives you some quota with same way, you can also define permit like below: